LeMahieu Batting Title, Voit HR Crown Near as Yanks Win

 REST STOP

 Miami (30-29) was coming off an NL-worst 57-105 record last year, the first team to reach the playoffs a year after losing 100 games.
-The accomplishment was even more remarkable given 18 Marlins were forced off the field because of a COVID-19 outbreak following the opening series in Philadelphia, causing the team to have an eight-day layoff.
+The accomplishment was even more remarkable given 18 Marlins were forced off the field because of a COVID-19 outbreak following the opening series in Philadelphia, causing an eight-day layoff.

-Miami made 174 roster moves during the season, and just six players remained on the active roster from the season’s start to finish.
-Marlins CEO Derek Jeter telephoned congratulations to manager Don Mattingly and baseball operations staff, and also sent an email to their entire front office.
+Miami made 174 roster moves during the season, and just six players remained active from start to finish.
+Marlins CEO Derek Jeter telephoned congratulations to Mattingly and baseball operations staff, and also sent an email to their entire front office.

 SLOPPY

-LeMahieu made an error at second, New York's 48th error in 59 games.
+LeMahieu's error at second was New York's 48th error in 59 games.
 The Yankees entered with a .976 fielding percentage, their lowest since 1973.

 UP NEXT

-RHP Clarke Schmidt (0-0, 7.71 ERA) makes his first big league start and third appearance in the regular-season finale, RHP José Ureña (0-3, 6.00) starts for Miami.
+RHP Clarke Schmidt (0-0, 7.71 ERA) makes his first big league start and third appearance in the regular-season finale, RHP José Ureña (0-3, 6.00 ERA) starts for Miami.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports